Are Protein Bagels Healthy? A Mom-Tested Take on This Popular Trend

 5. Can I make protein bagels without protein powder?

 Yes, and they can still be incredibly nutritious.
-By using ingredients like cottage cheese, Greek yogurt, or extra eggs, you can skip the powder while still hitting great macros.
-These protein bagels are a great example, rich in flavor and totally powder-free.
+By using ingredients like cottage cheese, Greek yogurt, you can skip the powder while still hitting great macros.
+These protein bagels totally powder-free.

 6. What is the healthiest type of bagel?